WolfieIA/MAG/cases/MAG004 - pageturner.md

 	- smell of ozone --> *similar to a xenon-mercury lamp  used to sterilise medical equipment with UV*
 - book auctioned online called - "key of solomon 1863 owned by [[macgregor mathers]] and [[jurgen leitner]]" --> won by [[gertrude robinson|grbookworm1818]]
 - went to [[pinhole books]], met [[mary keay]]
+	- study with desk containing papers, fishing wire and safety razor
+	- painting of an eye with *“Grant us the sight that we may not know.
+Grant us the scent that we may not catch.
+Grant us the sound that we may not call."* written on the bottom